maf5509/Building_A_Facial_Expression_Classifier_Using_CNN/README.md

-This set of classes evolved throughout the course of the project, and some classes were later dropped, as will be explained later.
+This set of classes evolved throughout the course of the project, and some classes were later dropped, as will be discussed further as we get into the analysis.